Do CoNLL-2003 Named Entity Taggers Still Work Well in 2023?: What Ingredients are Needed for Good Generalization?

 \subsection{Model Architecture}

 Based on the results from Table~\ref{tab:models}, we also observe that model architecture has a significant impact on generalizability.

-Most BERT, RoBERTa and T5 models, have a small performance drop ($\Delta F_1 > -4\%$) on CoNLL++.
-The performances of RoBERTa\textsubscript{Large}, news-RoBERTa\textsubscript{Base}, LUKE and Longformer\textsubscript{Base} improved on CoNLL++.
-The fact that most Transformer-based models achieved higher rankings in CoNLL++ also confirms that pre-trained Transformers generalize better to new data.
+Most BERT, RoBERTa and T5 models have a small performance drop (less than 4\% F\textsubscript{1}) on CoNLL++.
+The performances of RoBERTa\textsubscript{Large}, news-RoBERTa\textsubscript{Base}, LUKE and Longformer\textsubscript{Base} improved slightly on CoNLL++.
+The fact that most Transformer-based models achieve higher rankings in CoNLL++ also confirms that pre-trained Transformers generalize better to new data.

-BiLSTM models with Flair and ELMo embeddings, despite performing very well on CoNLL-2003, show larger performance drops on CoNLL++ ($-5\% > \Delta F_1 > -6\%$), and the performance of BiLSTM+GloVe models drops even more significantly ($\Delta F_1 < -6\%$).
-Such results show a clear trend that models with Transformer-based architectures generalize better to new data.
+BiLSTM models with Flair and ELMo embeddings, despite performing exceptionally on CoNLL-2003, show larger performance drops on CoNLL++ (5-6\% F\textsubscript{1}), and the performance of BiLSTM+GloVe models drops even more significantly (greater than 6\% F\textsubscript{1}).
+Such results show a clear trend that Transformer-based models generalize better to new data.